aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 ## Resource `DeriveRefPod`

 A resource that holds the derive ref for the fungible asset metadata object.
-This is used to create primary stores for users with deterministic addresses so that users can easily deposit/withdraw/transfer fungible assets.
+This is used to create primary<br/> stores for users with deterministic addresses so that users can easily deposit/withdraw/transfer fungible<br/> assets.

 <pre><code>&#35;[resource_group_member(&#35;[group &#61; 0x1::object::ObjectGroup])]<br/>struct DeriveRefPod has key<br/></code></pre>